-i love walking about, usually averaging five, to fifteen kilometres per day, or one to three hours, depending on location, and weather. it’s rare to miss a day, unless there’s a sideways blizzard that would make it tough for the snowplow to see me. it’s an excellent way to experience every season, at a pace you never appreciate when driving. though, road trips are the bees knees, too.
+I love walking about, usually averaging five, to fifteen kilometers per day, or one to three hours, depending on location, and weather.
+It’s rare to miss a day, unless there’s a sideways blizzard that would make it tough for the snowplow to see me.
+It’s an excellent way to experience every season, at a pace you never appreciate when driving.
+Though, road trips are the bees knees, too.

-when i walk, i daydream, even when trying to listen to an audiobook. conversations (and arguments), scenes, camera angles, insights, intuitions, revelations all show up, when they show up. it’s great to have tools/apps like Google Keep so i can jot down fragments, until i have pen and paper.
+When I walk, I daydream, even when trying to listen to an audiobook.
+Conversations (and arguments), scenes, camera angles, insights, intuitions, revelations all show up, when they show up.
+It’s great to have tools/apps so I can jot down fragments, until I have pen and paper.

 10) Find your voice.
 I put this last because it’s the hardest, will take the longest, but may be the most important thing you ever do as a writer.
 What the hell is your voice?
 It’s how you write when you aren’t aware that you’re writing.
 Everything else you do is mimicry.
 Self-awareness is the enemy of voice.
 When you fire off an email to your mom or best friend, you are writing in your voice.
 When you blog, you will begin to find your voice.
 Your voice will change the more you read and the more you write.
 That’s normal.
 It’s still your voice.

 Craft your learning.
 Learn your craft.
 The time we choose to create is important, so spend it around those who induce, inspire, challenge, and affirm the love for your journey, and have patience with the process.